ipo-exe/evolvelab/README.md

 # evolvelab
 Evolutionary computing lab.
 For evolutionary computing stuff and experiments.

 ## The evolutionary algorithm
 The algorithm is designed both for optimization and exploration.
-When EXPLORE = TRUE, the procedure is set to find solutions within a certain range of the fitness score.
+When `EXPLORE = TRUE`, the procedure is set to find solutions within a certain range of the fitness score.
-When EXPLORE = FALSE, the procedure is set to find solution that maximize (or minimize) the fitness score.
+When `EXPLORE = FALSE`, the procedure is set to find solution that maximize (or minimize) the fitness score.

 The pseudo-code:
 ```markdown